DevonQH/devonqh.github.io/index.md

-#Welcome to Qinghua Ding(Devon)'s Website
+# Welcome to Qinghua Ding(Devon)'s Website

 ## About Me

-I am a fourth-year student at the Computer Science and Technology Department, Tsinghua Univerisity.
+I am a third-year student at the Computer Science and Technology Department, Tsinghua Univerisity.
 I like elegant maths and its applications in the computer science.
 I'm currently interested in nonconvex optimization.
 Moreover, you may find my cv [here](./my_cv.pdf).

 ## My Blogs